What are you going to eat for Chinese New Year? Our recommendation: Gai Lan Egg Cups.

-Gai lan, also known as Chinese broccoli, is one of the greens that may be new to your kitchen.
-According to Melissa’s, it is actually a mustard green that closely resembles many other Asian cabbages.
-It’s often used in soups and stir-fries, and it is tender with a very mild flavor similar to broccoli.
-It’s high in Vitamin A and Vitamin C, and of course you can’t go wrong with all of those leafy greens.
+Gai lan, also known as Chinese broccoli, is actually a mustard green that closely resembles many other Asian cabbages.
+It is tender with a very mild flavor similar to broccoli, and many people use it in soups and stir-fries.
+It’s high in Vitamin A and Vitamin C, too.
 You can eat both the stalks and the greens, but when you stir-fry it, it’s best let the stalk parts cook longer than the leaves so that the stalks have time to get tender.

 Gai Lan Egg Cups